• Skip to primary navigation

 Serving

-• Serve the warm shredded beef on tacos, in burritos or enchiladas, topped on a salad or rice bowl, or spread on nachos.
+• Also delicious served in burritos or enchiladas, topped on a salad or rice bowl, or spread on nachos.
 The possibilities are endless.

 Chipotle Peppers in Adobo: